mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 - GC Standard on Web Accessibility – A Government of Canada standard for websites and web applications - https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601
 - GC Guidance on Implementing the Standard on Web Accessibility – Assists departments by providing tools, solutions and guidance - https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/guidance-implementing-standard-web-accessibility.html
 - World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.0 - the international 2008 standard for web accessibility.
 Governments around the world have adopted WCAG 2.0 AA as the goal for most web sites. https://www.w3.org/WAI/intro/wcag
+- GC’s Web Experience Toolkit - http://wet-boew.github.io/wet-boew/
+- Other relevant policies to Canada’s Web presence - https://www.tbs-sct.gc.ca/pol/index-eng.aspx
+    1. Directive on the Management of Communications
+    2. Directive on Official Languages for Communications and Services
+    3. Standard on Web Interoperability
+    4. Standard on Web Usability
+    5. Standard on Optimizing Websites and Applications for Mobile Devices

 Like all digital medium itself, change is inevitable.
 GC takes inspiration from internationally recognized standards that support an improved user experience for all users.